 The grievance resolution processes for students, staff, and faculty, which address all forms of Prohibited Conduct, outline consistent processes for informal and formal resolution.
 Throughout all processes accordingly, the University will treat Complainants and Respondents equitably by offering Supportive Measures to a Complainant when the University has notice of potential policy violation and by following a formal resolution process that fulfills the requirements for a grievance resolution process under Title IX regulations before the imposition of any disciplinary sanction against a Respondent.
 Upon receipt of a report of a violation of the policy, the matter may be resolved through: provision of Supportive Measures only; pursuing the formal resolution process, which is initiated by the filing of a Formal Complaint, and involves an investigation, hearing, and appeal; or, pursuing an informal resolution process, after the filing of a Formal Complaint, which requires the consent of the Complainant and the Respondent.
 A Complainant is always entitled to reasonably available Supportive Measures, regardless of whether a formal or informal resolution process is initiated.
-The determination as to whether to proceed with Supportive Measures only or an informal or formal or informal resolution process occurs during the Initial Assessment phase of the resolution process.
+The determination as to whether to proceed with Supportive Measures only or an informal or formal or informal resolution process.